Motor racing-Norris expects FIA U-turn on F1 drivers speaking out

 By Alan Baldwin

-WOKING, England, Feb 13 (Reuters) - McLaren's Lando Norris expects Formula One's governing body to make a U-turn on a new rule change requiring drivers to get prior written permission before speaking out on "political" issues at races.
+WOKING, England, Feb 13 (Reuters) - McLaren's Lando Norris expects Formula One's governing body to perform a U-turn on a rule change that requires drivers to get written permission before speaking out on "political" and personal issues at races.

-Speaking to reporters at the launch of the team's 2023 car on Monday, Norris said drivers should be able to say what they wanted and to speak out on issues they believed in.
+Speaking to reporters at the launch of the team's 2023 car at their Woking headquarters on Monday, Norris said drivers should be able to say what they wanted and to speak out on issues they believed in.

 "I feel like there has been quite a bit of pressure and enough said to maybe make a little bit of a U-turn," said the 23-year-old Briton, who has spoken out in the past about mental health issues.